hadronized/blog/kakoune-philosophy-2023.md

 should insert a quote at the beginning of the selection… and `a'` will do the same at the end!
 So you can already have a somewhat working surrounding add operation by typing `i'<esc>a'`!

-> If you are adventurous, you can 'read' the documentation of `<a-;>`, which allows to leave insert mode to normal mode
+> If you are adventurous, you can read the documentation of `<a-;>`, which allows to leave insert mode to normal mode
 > for a single command, and come back to insert mode.
 You can use this to replicate what we did above without the
 > `<esc>` key: `i'<a-;>a'`.
 Magic.